 CISOs have been marginalized – and accepting of that marginalization – for far too long.
 It’s time to make big, bold changes.

-I know we can rededicate ourselves, as an industry, to protecting our people and safeguarding our data and systems.
+I know we can rededicate ourselves, as an industry, to protecting our people and safeguarding our data.
 But we need stop talking about our challenges.
-Let’s reinvent infosec leadership today.
+Let’s act to reinvent infosec leadership today, together.

 - CISO, We Have a Problem